Kevin-C-Fang/ThePhilanthropist/README.md

 # ThePhilanthropist

-Bannerlord flavor mod with goal of roleplaying as a philanthropist.
+Bannerlord mod with goal of roleplaying as a philanthropist.
 By donating to the settlements inhabitants, you can increase the settlements prosperity.

 Currently, the mod only allows donation to towns and villages with a cap of 5000 for towns and 600 for villages.